McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

 - Tools for detecting NMD (Nonsense mediated decay)
     - Found a tool, [NMD classifier](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0174798).
 Requires a transcript so we would want to feed it every transcript that ref-seq predicts
 - Targetting expression level - would be good to target maybe top 50% because it tends to be logorithmic
     - Need to start working on this, shouldn't be too bad.
-Looking through data Jasmin send and writing a script to get the fraction of samaples where the gene is expressed
+Looking through MAF files Jasmin send and writing a script to get the fraction of samaples where the gene is expressed

 ## Monday, June 12, 2023
 Updates: